-There was a total of 83 countries for which there was a 2013 measure of a country's environmental programs and policies.
-Considering the assessment was reported for 2013, it was thought that perhaps the level of corruption perceived to exist in a country prior to 2013 should also be considered when looking for relationships to the Programs and Policies rating.
+There was a total of 83 countries for which there was a World Bank 2013 measure of a country's Environmental Programs and Policies.
+Considering the assessment was reported for 2013, it was thought that perhaps the level of corruption perceived to exist in a country prior to 2013 should also be considered when looking for relationships to the programs and policies rating.
 This led to using both 2010 and 2013 CPI numbers in the analysis.
 However, the 2010 CPI figure was available for only 68 countries and the 2013 CPI figure was available for only 62 for which other data were available.
 Therefore, the analysis of countries' Environmental Policies and Programs consisted of only the countries for which both measures were available.
-The Environmental Policies and Programs measure was reported to be on a scale of 1 to 6, however, the highest rating given to any country on this measure was a four and the lowest rating given was a two.
+The Environmental Policies and Programs measure was reported to be on a scale of 1-6, however, the highest rating given to any country on this measure was a 4 and the lowest rating given was a 2.
 The reported scores were in 0.5 increments, which resulted in five possible classifications.
-Using the Kendall's Tau Correlation for ordinal data, the significance level was 0.000, which indicates a relationships between a country's ratings on its Environmental Policies and Programs are related to the countries CPI.
+Using the Kendall's $\tau$ correlation for ordinal data, the significance level was 0.000, which indicates a relationships between a country's ratings on its Environmental Policies and Programs are related to the countries CPI.

-Table 1 data show the average (mean) CPI score for the countries falling into each of the five Environmental Policies and Programs rating classifications.
-It appears that regardless the scale used or the year (2010 or 2013), as the rating for environmental sustainability rating increases, the CPI figures increase.
+Table II data show the average (mean) CPI score for the countries falling into each of the five Environmental Policies and Programs rating classifications.
+It appears that regardless the scale used or the year (2010 or 2013), as the rating for environmental Environmental sustainability increases, the CPI figures increase.
 The data clearly show a trend that there is some type of interconnection between the level of corruption perceived to exist in a country and the country's policies and programs related to sustaining the environment.